Analysis | Four questions courts are deciding that will shape how we vote by mail in November

 Republicans are perhaps most aggressive in their lawsuits to stop states from mailing out ballots, but they are also fighting plans to mail ballot applications in some places.
 The Trump campaign and Republican National Committee are suing two states, Nevada and New Jersey.

-The state of Texas is suing the state’s most populous county for sending out applications to registered voters.
+The state of Texas is suing the state’s most populous county for sending out applications for mail-in ballots to registered voters.
 Illinois Republicans are suing their state for the same thing.
-The RNC has won initial victories in Iowa on this by stopping election officials from sending out applications with voter’s information pre-filled out, arguing that those forms should be blank to avoid fraud.
+The RNC has won initial victories in Iowa on this by stopping election officials from sending out applications with voter’s pre-filled information, arguing that those forms should be blank to avoid fraud.

-Democrats and advocates for mail voting are trying to get states to expand absentee ballots by suing at least six states to lift restrictions on who can request a mail in ballot.
-(Fear of getting the coronavirus is not a valid excuse for voting absentee in Indiana, Texas and Tennessee, for example.)
+Democrats and advocates for mail voting are trying to get states to expand absentee ballots by suing at least six states to lift restrictions on who can request a mail-in ballot.
+(Fear of getting the novel coronavirus is not a valid excuse for voting absentee in Indiana, Texas and Tennessee, for example.)

-2. Whether the ballot is filled out “correctly” and accepted
+2. Whether the ballot is filled out ‘correctly’ and accepted

 Filling out a ballot correctly will require voters to follow their state’s instructions exactly.